-- 1. At all times relevant for this Complaint, Plaintiff Doe 30 resided in the State of Minnesota.
-The identity of Plaintiff Doe 30 has been disclosed under separate cover to Defendants. - 2.
-At all times material, Defendant Diocese of New Ulm was and continues to be an organization or entity, which includes, but is not limited to, civil corporations, decision making entities, officials, and employees, authorized to conduct business and conducting business in the State of Minnesota with its principal place of business at 1400 Sixth Street North, New Ulm, Minnesota.
-The Bishop is the top official of the Diocese and is given authority over all matters within the Diocese as a result of his position.
+- 1. Plaintiff Doe 19 is a resident of the state of Minnesota and at all relevant times for this Complaint resided in the State of Minnesota.
+The identity of Plaintiff Doe 19 has been disclosed under separate cover to Defendants. - 2.
+At all times material, Defendant Diocese of Crookston (hereinafter "Diocese") was and continues to be an organization or entity, which includes, but is not limited to, civil corporations, decision making entities, officials, and employees, authorized to conduct business and conducting business in the State of Minnesota with its principal place of business at 1200 Memorial Drive, Crookston, Minnesota.
+The Bishop is the top official of the Diocese and is given authority over all maters within the Diocese as a result of his position.
 The Diocese functions as a business by engaging in numerous revenue producing activities and soliciting money from its members in exchange for its services.
 The Diocese has several programs which seek out the participation of children in the Diocese's activities.
 The Diocese, through its officials, has control over those activities involving children.
 The Diocese has the power to appoint, supervise, monitor, and fire each person working with children within the Diocese.

-- 3. At all times material, Defendant Diocese of Duluth was and continues to be an organization or entity, which includes, but is not limited to, civil corporations, decision making entities, officials, and employees, authorized to conduct business and conducting business in the State of Minnesota with its principal place of business at 2830 East 4th Street, Duluth, Minnesota.
-The Bishop is the top official of the Diocese and is given authority over all matters within the Diocese as a result of his position.
-The Diocese functions as a business by engaging in numerous revenue producing activities and soliciting money from its members in exchange for its services.
-The Diocese has several programs which seek out the participation of children in the Diocese's activities.
-The Diocese, through its officials, has control over those activities involving children.
-The Diocese has the power to appoint, supervise, monitor, and fire each person working with children within the Diocese. - 4.
-The Oblates of Mary Immaculate, a/k/a and d/b/a Oblates of Mary Immaculate, United States Province, a/k/a and d/b/a Missionary Oblates of Mary Immaculate, a/k/a and d/b/a Missionary Oblates of Mary Immaculate, United States Province, a/k/a and formerly doing business in Minnesota as the Oblate Fathers of Mary Immaculate (Central Prov.) (hereinafter referred to as the "Oblates"), was and continues to be a Roman Catholic religious order of priests and brothers affiliated with the Roman Catholic Church with its headquarters in Washington, D.C.
+3. The Oblates of Mary Immaculate, a/k/a and d/b/a Oblates of Mary Immaculate, United States Province, a/k/a and d/b/a Missionary Oblates of Mary Immaculate, a/k/a and d/b/a Missionary Oblates of Mary Immaculate, United States Province, a/k/a and formerly doing business in Minnesota as the Oblate Fathers of Mary Immaculate (Central Prov.) (hereinafter referred to as the "Oblates"), was and continues to be a Roman Catholic religious order of priests and brothers affiliated with the Roman Catholic Church with its headquarters in Washington, D.C.
 The Oblates are an organization or entity which includes, but is not limited to, civil corporations, decision making entities, officials, and employees, authorized to conduct business and conducting business in the State of Minnesota with its principal place of business located at 104 North Mississippi River Boulevard, St. Paul, Minnesota 55104-2374.
 The provincial is the top official of the Oblates and is given authority over all matters dealing with the Oblates as a result of his position.
 The Oblates function as a business by engaging in numerous revenue producing activities and soliciting money in exchange for its services.
 The Oblates have several programs which seek out the participation of children in the Oblates' activities.
-The Oblates, through its officials, have control over those activities involving children.
+The Oblates. through its officials, have control over those activities involving children.
 The Oblates have the power to appoint, supervise, monitor, and fire each person working with children within the Oblates.